South Cornwall · PL24

 Loft Conversions in Tywardreath

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+The Tywardreath version of this work has its own character — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward Edwardian houses and modern infill.

 Local context